maratsubkhankulov/spar-2024-web-evals/README.md

-# LLM agent system
+# LLM agent evaluation system

 There is a system for web-evaluation of the gpt agents.
 This repository implements existing approaches and algorithms to measure ultimate abilities of the agents in the predefined tasks.

 ## Lift off and work cli